-The Gladstone Regional Art Gallery and Museum is a public institution established and funded by the Gladstone Regional Council.
-It is dedicated to promoting the visual arts and crafts for and by the communities of the Port Curtis region and Central Queensland in addition to acting as a focal point for the preservation and display of the region''s history and cultural heritage.
+The Gladstone Regional Art Gallery and Museum was established in 1985 and is a community cultural initiative funded by the Gladstone Regional Council.
+It is dedicated to promoting art and heritage for and by the communities of the Gladstone Region and Central Queensland, acting as a focal point for the preservation and display of the region's history and cultural heritage.

 Access Without Assistance for the Disabled, Public Toilet, Toilet facilities for the Disabled